BarthPaleologue/CosmosJourneyer/CONTRIBUTING.md

-# Contributing to CosmosJourneyer
+# Contributing to Cosmos Journeyer

-CosmosJourneyer is an open source project and contributions are welcome!
+Cosmos Journeyer is an open source project and contributions are welcome!
 There is too much to do for one person alone.
 If you want to contribute, please read the following guidelines first.

 ## How to contribute